ADVERTISEMENT

 So you’ve wrapped your head around Mountbatten-Windsor, but the surname confusion actually doesn’t end there.
 Some members of the royal family have used their family’s territorial designation instead of the family surname when signing official documents.
 Prince William and Prince Harry served in the military as William Wales and Harry Wales—because their father was the Prince of Wales.
 Wales is also the last name that Harry chose to go by when he was in school.

 This is because a proclamation on the royal family name by the reigning monarch is not statutory; unlike an Act of Parliament, it does not pass into the law of the land.
-Such a proclamation is not binding on succeeding reigning sovereigns, nor does it set a precedent which must be followed by reigning sovereigns who come after.
+Such a proclamation is not binding on succeeding reigning sovereigns, nor does it set a precedent that must be followed by reigning sovereigns who come after.

 First Names Only?

 Another common belief is that royals go by only their first names.
 In general, members of the royal family who are entitled to the dignity of HRH Prince or Princess do not need a surname.
-However, if at any time any of them do need a surname (upon marriage for example), that surname is Mountbatten-Windsor.
+However, if at any time any of them do need a surname (upon marriage for example) that surname is Mountbatten-Windsor.

-Last Updated: September 2022
+Last updated September 2022.

 Related Reads